Economy of Hungary

 The economy of Hungary is a developing, high-income mixed economy that is the 53rd-largest economy in the world (out of 188 countries measured by IMF) with $265.037 billion annual output, and ranks 41st in the world in terms of GDP per capita measured by purchasing power parity.
 Hungary has a very high human development index and a skilled labour force, with the 22nd lowest income inequality by Gini index in the world.
 Hungary has an export-oriented market economy with a heavy emphasis on foreign trade; thus the country is the 35th largest export economy in the world.
 The country had more than $100 billion of exports in 2015, with a high trade surplus of $9.003 billion, of which 79% went to the European Union (EU) and 21% was extra-EU trade.
 Hungary's productive capacity is more than 80% privately owned, with 39.1% overall taxation, which funds the country's welfare economy.
 On the expenditure side, household consumption is the main component of GDP and accounts for 50% of its total, followed by gross fixed capital formation with 22% and government expenditure with 20%.

 In 2015 Hungary attracted $119.8 billion in FDI and invested more than $50 billion abroad.
 As of 2015, the key trading partners of Hungary were Germany, Austria, Romania, Slovakia, France, Italy, Poland and the Czech Republic.
 Major industries include food processing, pharmaceuticals, motor vehicles, information technology, chemicals, metallurgy, machinery, electrical goods, and tourism (in 2014 Hungary received 12.1 million international tourists).
 Hungary is the largest electronics producer in Central and Eastern Europe.
 Electronics manufacturing and research are among the main drivers of innovation and economic growth in the country.
 In the past 20 years Hungary has also grown into a major center for mobile technology, information security, and related hardware research.

 The employment rate in the economy was 68.7% in January 2017, while the employment structure shows the characteristics of post-industrial economies.
 An estimated 63.2% of the employed workforce work in the service sector, industry contributed by 29.7%, while agriculture employed 7.1%.
 The unemployment rate was 3.8% in September–November 2017, down from 11% during the Great Recession.
 Hungary is part of the European single market, which represents more than 448 million consumers.
 Several domestic commercial policies are determined by agreements among European Union members and by EU legislation.

 Large Hungarian companies are included in the BUX, the Hungarian stock market index listed on Budapest Stock Exchange.
-Well-known companies include Graphisoft, Magyar Telekom, MKB Bank, MOL Group, Opus Global, OTP Bank, RÁBA Automotive Group, Gedeon Richter and Zwack Unicum.
+Well-known companies include Graphisoft, Magyar Telekom, MBH Bank, MOL Group, Opus Global, OTP Bank, RÁBA Automotive Group, Gedeon Richter and Zwack Unicum.
 Hungary also has a large number of specialised small and medium enterprises, for example many automotive industry suppliers and technology start ups.